U.S. targets Chinese individuals, firms amid South China Sea dispute | Law-Order

-The move marked the Trump administration's latest efforts to crack down on companies whose goods may support Chinese military activities.
+It was the latest U.S. move to crack down on firms whose goods may support Chinese military activities and comes in the run up to the Nov.
+3 U.S. elections, in which both President Donald Trump and rival Joe Biden have been sharply critical of China.
 The United States accuses China of militarizing the South China Sea and trying to intimidate Asian neighbors who might want to exploit its extensive oil and gas reserves.

-The United States has conducted multiple freedom of navigation operations by sending its warships through the area to assert the freedom of access to international waterways.
+U.S. warships have gone through the area to assert the freedom of access to international waterways, raising fears of clashes.
+The Hong Kong-based South China Morning Post newspaper quoted a source close to the Chinese military as saying that China had launched two missiles, including an "aircraft-carrier killer", into the South China Sea on Wednesday morning in a warning to the United States.

+China complained that the United States had sent a U-2 reconnaissance plane into a no-fly zone over Chinese live-fire military drills on Tuesday.
+The Pentagon did not immediately respond to the missile report but said earlier that a U-2 flight conducted in the Indo-Pacific region was "within the accepted international rules and regulations governing aircraft flights."

+The Chinese embassy in Washington did not immediately reply to a request for comment on U.S. announcements, but in July, Beijing said it was not afraid of any sanctions the United States might impose and accused Washington of stirring up trouble and destabilizing the region.
+Washington warned last month it could respond with sanctions against Chinese officials and enterprises involved in coercion in the South China Sea after it announced a tougher stance rejecting Beijing's claims to offshore resources there as "completely unlawful."

-China claims 90% of the potentially energy-rich South China Sea, but Brunei, Malaysia, the Philippines, Taiwan and Vietnam also lay claim to parts of it, through which about $3 trillion of trade passes each year.
+China claims virtually all of the potentially energy-rich South China Sea, but Brunei, Malaysia, the Philippines, Taiwan and Vietnam also lay claim to parts of an area through which about $3 trillion of trade passes each year.
+"This is the first time the U.S. has levied any type of economic sanction against Chinese entities for behavior in the South China Sea," said Greg Poling, a South China Sea expert at Washington's Center for Strategic and International Studies.

+"It probably doesn't make much impact on those entities directly - I doubt that there is much CCCC needs to buy from the U.S. that it can't get from other suppliers.
+And these certainly aren't the financial sanctions that some might have expected ...
+But it could be a start at trying to convince Southeast Asian partners that the new policy is more than just rhetoric."
+Messages left with CCCC, a transport and infrastructure conglomerate, the Shanghai Cable Offshore Engineering Co Ltd, an engineering company that specializes in submarine cables, and Guangzhou Haige Communication Group, which manufactures communications equipment, were not immediately returned after business hours in China.
+Several other firms on the list could not immediately be reached or could not immediately be located.

+The Commerce Department said it was adding the 24 firms to its "entity list," which restricts sales of U.S. goods shipped to them and some more limited items made abroad with U.S. content or technology.
+Companies can apply for licenses to make the sales, but they must overcome a high bar for approval.
+The actions follow the same blueprint used by Washington in its attempt to limit the influence of Huawei Technologies Co for what it says are national security reasons.

 ALSO READ